chrmey/SPRECLib/readme.md

     .getSprecCode();
 ```

-You can pass null values as Option, this will lead to the code for that part to be replaced by "?" if you print the full code for that sample.
+You can pass null values instead of an option.
+This will lead to the code for that part to be replaced by "?" in the full code of that sample.

 Calling ```.getSprecCode()``` will return a FluidSprecCode / SolidSprecCode object.
 To get the full SPREC code use: